remix-run/remix/docs/tutorials/blog.md

 }
 ```

 If you refresh you're not going to see it yet.
-Every route inside of `app/routes/posts/admin/` can now render _inside_ of `app/routes/posts.admin.tsx` when their URL matches.
-You get to control where the `admin.tsx` renders its child routes.
+Every route named `app/routes/posts.admin.*.tsx` can now render _inside_ of `app/routes/posts.admin.tsx` when their URL matches.
+You get to control which part of the `posts.admin.tsx` layout the child routes render into.

 💿 Add an outlet to the admin page